 Physical Contact and Intimate Care

-This procedure applies to children placed with foster carers managed by the authority, but the principles apply to the placement of all looked after children.
+SCOPE OF THIS CHAPTERThis procedure applies to children placed with foster carers managed by the authority, but the principles apply to the placement of all looked after children.
 Therefore, where children are placed with parents, relatives or friends or in placements not managed by the authority, the social worker must ensure these or other adequate procedures are applied

 Suitable arrangements should exist in all foster homes for matters relating to physical contact, intimate care, menstruation, enuresis, encopresis and other aspects of children's personal care.